Deferred Benefits (for former members of PPS 2015)

 If you die before your benefits come into payment, there are benefits payable to eligible dependants.

-Details of the pensions payable to adult survivors, as well as children, can be found in the ‘Death Benefits’ area, but in brief PPS 2015 pays dependents’ pensions to spouses, civil partners and nominated cohabiting partners (who meets the criteria to receive a partner’s pension) equal to half of the member’s deferred pension (albeit pensions for civil partners and nominated partners will be based on the member’s service from April 1988 only).
+Details of the pensions payable to adult survivors, as well as children, can be found in the ‘Death Benefits’ area, but in brief PPS 2015 pays dependents’ pensions to spouses, civil partners and nominated cohabiting partners (who meets the criteria to receive a partner’s pension) equal to half of your deferred pension (albeit pensions for civil partners and nominated partners will be based on your service from April 1988 only).

-Please note: the cohabiting partner’s nomination form is available within the ‘Death Benefits’ pages.
-It is the member’s responsibility to keep these details up to date.
+Please note: the unmarried partner’s nomination form is available within the ‘Death Benefits’ pages.

 PPS 2015 does not pay a death grant (lump sum) following the death of a deferred member.

-If a court has issued a Pension Sharing Order, your pension, lump sum and survivors’ benefits are reduced to reflect the percentage of their pension rights allocated to their ex-spouse.
+If a court has issued a Pension Sharing Order, your pension, lump sum and survivors’ benefits are reduced to reflect the percentage of your pension rights allocated to your ex-spouse.

 As an alternative, a court could issue an Earmarking Order, that also awards pension rights to an ex-spouse, but these do not take effect until your benefits come into payment, and is therefore not taken into account in the annual benefit statements we produce.